Automorphisms of $\mathbb{C}^3$ Commuting with a $\mathbb{C}^+$-Action: Some elementary facts

 Let $A$ be a $\CC$-algebra and assume it is a unique factorization domain (UFD).
-Let $B$ be a locally nilpotent derivation of $A$.
-We call $B$ \emph{irreducible}, if $B \neq 0$ and the following holds: if $B = f B'$ for some locally nilpotent derivation $B'$ and some $f \in \ker B$, then $f \in A^\ast$ where $A^\ast$ denotes the subgroup of units of $A$.
-Remark, if $A = \OO(\CC^n)$, then a unipotent automorphism $\bu = \Exp(D)$ is irreducible if and only if $D$ is irreducible.
+Let $D$ be a $\CC$-derivation of $A$.
+Then, $D$ is called \emph{locally nilpotent}, if for every $f \in A$ there exists an integer $n = n(f)$ such that $D^n(f) = 0$.
+Moreover, $D$ is called \emph{irreducible}, if $D \neq 0$ and the following holds: if $D = f D'$ for some locally nilpotent derivation $D'$ and some $f \in \ker D$, then $f \in A^\ast$ where $A^\ast$ denotes the subgroup of units of $A$.

 We list some basic facts about locally nilpotent derivations, that we will use constantly (see \cite{Fr2006Algebraic-theory-o} for proofs).